vessels-tech/papers/mywell/tech4dev/talk.md

 Longer term, we're interested in pursuing partnerships and integrations.
 This is really the future we see for MyWell, to become a useful tool for Groundwater conservation projects and citizen engagement around the world.

-We're already working on an integration with the International Groundwater Resources Assessment Centre in the Netherlands, and this is my chance  to say: please get in touch if you're interested in partnering or integrating with our platform.
+We're already working on an integration with the International Groundwater Resources Assessment Centre in the Netherlands.
+And we're looking for other integrations as well.

 Sharing of scarce resources is not a problem unique to groundwater, and we're hoping to adapt MyWell and the MARVI approach to other projects where engaging local citizens in being part of the solution to coordinate and share resources is key.

 Finally, we've had talks with a number of parties about building out an Open Water Data Platform.
-If you don't know much about Open Data, it's an initiative much like open source software or open access journals: institutions can freely publish data, and access eachothers data.
 We would love to see a platform where organisations who are involved in groundwater research can collaborate and share their water data, reducing the amount of institutional silos, and hopefully enabling more learning from each other and application of different ideas and innovations.